 Over the years I have trained several thatchers, all of which run successful thatching businesses.

 - Thatching with a number of types of thatch materials

 - Thatched walls

-Stephen also grows his own thatching wheat straw, and harvest old heritage varieties from the 19th century back using vintage reaper binders and threshing machines.
+Since 1984 I have grown and produced my own thatching wheat straw (for authentic long straw thatching), harvesting old heritage varieties from the 19th century, using vintage reaper binders and threshing machines.

-Presently the current chairman/secretary of the National Thatching Straw Growers Association, and project officer for a number of thatch related research programs being carried out jointly between the NTSGA and Historic England.
+Founding member of the National Thatching Straw Growers Association in 2011, and was project officer for a number of thatch related research programs being carried out jointly between the NTSGA and Historic England.

-Through persistence Stephen has lobbied Historic England into funding further much needed research into chimney related thatch fires, using some of his initial research design the Fire Protection Association have been commissioned by both the National Farmers Union and Historic England to carry out rigorous realistic research into the subject.
-This is a 3 year project with a final report and recommendations to be published by the end of 2017.
+Through persistence Stephen lobbied Historic England into funding further much needed research into chimney related thatch fires, using some of his initial research design the Fire Protection Association were commissioned by both the National Farmers Union and Historic England to carry out rigorous realistic research into the subject.
+This was a 3 year project with a final report and recommendations published in 2017.